AmirJamshidiBandari/MIPS32_Summary/Diagram/DIAGRAM_EXPLANATION.md

 PC Adder
 ```

-The PC writeback MUX selects the next PC value.
+The PC writeback MUX selects the next program counter (PC) value.
 This can come from normal sequential execution, a branch target, or a jump target.
 The PC register stores the current instruction address.
 The PC adder calculates the next sequential PC value.

 ## ID Stage: Instruction Decode